zuyatna/zuyatna/README.md

 - 🗼 Living in **Bandung, Indonesia**

-- 👨‍💻 Currently Working as Freelancer
+- 👨‍💻 Currently Working as Unity Programmer at PT.
+Strayflux Kreasi Digital

 - 👍 Cat and Gaming 🐈 🎮